Sazzad-Saju/whatsapp_intelligent_chatbot/README.md

 ```bash
 npm install node-fetch@2
 ```
 Run code from terminal: `nodemon server.js`.
 If still gets error: open PowerShell as administrator command `set-ExecutionPolicy Unrestricted` then `A: yes to all`.
 Set up done.
+The output produces a QR code, scan QR code with your What's app for authentication.

 # Screenshots